awsdocs/amazon-appstream2-developer-guide/doc_source/using-iam-roles-to-grant-permissions-to-applications-scripts-streaming-instances.md

 **Prerequisites**

 The IAM role that you want to use with an AppStream 2\.0 image builder or fleet streaming instance must meet the following prerequisites:
-+ The IAM role must be in the same AWS account as the AppStream 2\.0 streaming instance\.
++ The IAM role must be in the same Amazon Web Services account as the AppStream 2\.0 streaming instance\.
 + The IAM role cannot be a service role\.
 + The trust relationship policy that is attached to the IAM role must include the AppStream 2\.0 service as the principal\.
 A *principal* is an entity in AWS that can perform actions and access resources\.
 The policy must also include the `sts:AssumeRole` action\.
 This policy configuration defines AppStream 2\.0 as a trusted entity\.